neardaniel-pls/near-news/README.md

-# 📰 Agregador de Notícias sobre Privacidade – Projeto em Python
+# 📰 Near News - Privacy News Aggregator in Python

-Este é um projeto local que coleta automaticamente notícias de diversos feeds RSS sobre privacidade e segurança digital, exibindo-as em uma interface web leve, usando Python e Flask.
+This is a local project that automatically collects news from various RSS feeds about digital privacy and security, displaying them in a lightweight web interface using Python and Flask.

 ## ✅ Funcionalidades